hopchouinard/Claraforge/why-it-works/META-PrincipleMap.md

 ---
-title: Philosophy Map
+title: Principle Map
-description: A navigational chart of Claraforge philosophies—clusters, sequencing, and when to use each.
+description: A navigational chart of Claraforge principles—clusters, sequencing, and when to use each.
 type: why-it-works
-tags: [Philosophies, Map, Onboarding, Sequencing, Guidance]
+tags: [Principles, Map, Onboarding, Sequencing, Guidance]
 youtube: [link to relevant video]
 podcast: [link to relevant podcast episode]
 image: [link to relevant image]
 ---

-# Claraforge Philosophy Map
+# Claraforge Principle Map

 > *Because even great ideas need a navigation system.
 Consider this your star chart for all official the user Philosophies—where they live, how they connect, and when to deploy them.*